laizaparizotto/churn-prediction-kedro/README.md

 **Exited:** The target variable `Exited` indicates whether a customer has churned (1) or not (0).

-**Dataset Split:** The provided dataset is divided into a training set and a testing set to train the model on a portion of the data and evaluate its performance on unseen data.

 **Performance Metrics:** To assess the effectiveness of the model, various evaluation metrics are used, including accuracy, precision, recall, F1-score, and AUC-ROC curve.
 These metrics help gauge the model's predictive capability and its ability to correctly identify customers who are likely to churn.